Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Results

-To complement the spectral analysis, we create a color-color map.
-For this, we calculate the 54-144 and 144-323\,MHz spectral indices in 5'' square boxes in a region covering the WAT and GReET and a second region covering the radio phoenix.
-Here, we consider all boxes within the two regions with a significance above $3\sigma_\mathrm{rms}$ at all three frequencies.
-For comparison, we also show the spectral trajectory of a power law injection and the JP aging model discussed above.
+To complement the spectral analysis, we created a color-color map.
+To do this, we calculated the 54-144 and 144-323\,MHz spectral indices in 5'' square boxes in a region covering the WAT and GReET and a second region covering the radio phoenix.
+We considered all boxes within the two regions with a significance above $3\sigma_\mathrm{rms}$ at all three frequencies.
+For comparison, we also show the spectral trajectory of a power-law injection and the JP aging model discussed above.
 For points along the WAT and GReET, we additionally color-code the distance from the injection point along the tail.
 The resulting diagram is shown in \autoref{fig:colorcolor}.
-The boxes associated with the radio phoenix occupy a rather confined region in the spectral index space, with no clear trends.
-Contrary, along the WAT, there is a clear steepening with increased distance from the injection point.
-The spectral index points departure from the PL-injection spectrum along a trajectory that is in agreement with a JP model with increased distance.
+The boxes associated with the radio phoenix occupy a rather confined region in the spectral index space without clear trends.
+In contrast, along the WAT, there is a clear steepening with increased distance from the injection point.
+The spectral index points departure from the PL-injection spectrum along a trajectory that agrees with a JP model with increased distance.
 After ~300\,kpc, the steepening between 54-144 and 144-323\,MHz stops and the boxes corresponding to the following part of the GReET scatter around $\alpha_{144}^{323}=-4$ and $\alpha_{54}^{144}=-2$.